mlc-ai/mlc-llm/docs/tutorials/runtime/cpp.rst

         conda activate mlc-chat-venv

     .. note::
-        TVM Unity compiler is not a dependency to MLCChat CLI.
+        :doc:`TVM Unity <install/tvm>` compiler is not a dependency to MLCChat CLI.
 Only its runtime is required, which is automatically included in `3rdparty/tvm <https://github.com/mlc-ai/mlc-llm/tree/main/3rdparty>`_.

     **Step 2.
 Configure and build.** Standard git-based workflow are recommended to download MLC LLM, and then specify build requirements with our small config generation tool: